 - Students who accept DSI – SRP stipends are required to attend summer events hosted by the DSI.

-- Vanderbilt students enrolled in undergraduate degree programs are eligible.
+- Current Vanderbilt sophomores or juniors enrolled in undergraduate degree programs are eligible.

 - Full consideration will be given to students who have at least a 3.0 GPA.